 There is a lot of overlap between Iris and Xarray, but some important differences too.
 Below is a summary of the most important differences, so that you can be prepared, and to help you choose the best package for your use case.
+See Package Phrasebook for a broad comparison of terminology.

 Iris is the more specialised package, focused on making it as easy as possible to work with meteorological and climatological data.
 Iris is built to natively handle many key concepts, such as the CF conventions, coordinate systems and bounded coordinates.
 Iris offers a smaller toolkit of operations compared to Xarray, particularly around API for sophisticated computation such as array manipulation and multi-processing.